-Next in line of our top 23 things to see and do in Rome in 2023 is Trajan's Forum, Market, and Column.
+Next in line with our top 24 things to see and do in Rome in 2024 is Trajan's Forum, Market, and Column.

 As you make your way along via dei Fori Imperiali, the spacious boulevard that connects the Colosseum with Piazza Venezia, you will see on one side the Roman Forum, and on the other side Trajan’s Forum, Trajan’s Market, and Trajan’s Column.